AdaCore/spark2014/docs/ug/spark_mode.rst

 - Package specification contains a mixture of declarations which are in |SPARK|
   and not in |SPARK|.
 The latter declarations are only visible and usable from client units which are not in |SPARK|.

+Task types and protected types are similar to packages but only have 3 sections instead of 4.
+The statement list section of the body is missing.

 Such patterns are intended to allow for application of formal verification to a subset of a program, and the combination of formal verification with more